Superbowl

 If you’re hitting Fortitude Valley for lunch or dinner, there’s one thing you need to remember – bring an empty stomach.
 From dumplings and barbecue pork buns to kung pao chicken and salt and pepper squid – in the Valley, you have your pick of the very best Asian cuisines on offer.

-Find Variety and Flavour with Chinese Cuisine
+Find variety and flavour with Chinese cuisine

 Discover another Valley icon in Super Bowl Chinese Restaurant that is frequented by both corporate lunchtime diners and weekend banquet seekers.
-Superbowl is known for its classic dishes like its kung po spicy chicken, shredded beef Peking style and sizzling Mongolian lamb.
+Super Bowl is known for its classic dishes like its kung po spicy chicken, shredded beef Peking style and sizzling Mongolian lamb.

 Love bubble tea?
 Get your fix at Gong Cha at Valley Metro with its extensive menu of hot and cold drinks.
 You will be spoiled for choice with their menu of brewed iced teas, creative mix drinks like lemon tea and passionfruit green tea, health teas like matcha tea latte and lemon roasted melon tea with basil seeds, and their milk foam, milk teas and smoothies.

 Looking for fast favourites?
-There are oodles of noodles to choose from at Biang Biang where staff serve hand-made, mouth-watering fresh noodles dishes.
+There are oodles of noodles to choose from at Biang Biang where staff serve hand-made, mouth-watering fresh noodle dishes.
 Or visit Fat Dumpling on Brunswick Street and pick from big or small plates and 17 different types of dumplings – it even offers sweets like peach spring rolls and sweet lava dumplings!

 In Warner Street, you'll come across the fun and relaxed bao restaurant, Nom Nom Bao – Burger + Beer serving up modern and simple Asian-inspired food like Penang chicken curry, Korean bulgogi beef, and lemongrass pork belly noodle salad bowl.